Reference photo only. Tom does not photograph clients.

 Many think a lack of photos online solely relates to being strongly against social media - something which I've been vocal about in several interviews.
 While that is true, it's only a minor part of the much larger topic presented here.
 Overall, this entire notion of client photos resonates to the very core of my professional philosophy and therein, continued success here in Australia.
-In fact, many of the posts on this websites blog cover a wide range of topics that all contribute to the positive reputation that I have established.
+In fact, many of the post on this blog cover a wide range of topics that all contribute to the positive reputation that I have established.

 To begin with, my client list is a wonderful mix of African, Asian, Caucasian, Middle Eastern, and Pacific Islanders aged 20 something to 70 something.
 Attempting to visually capture what I do would be an unrealistic, arduous task which I do not have the time for during or after anyone's session.
 To that point, any attempt to post photos online only serves to alienate those who feel they are not equally or at all represented.
 Bottom line, photos are riddled with bias, something which is necessary to avoid as much as possible.